mish-25/Bwell/README.md

  6. Focusing on positivity by identifying and challenging negative and unhelpful thoughts.
  7. Spending time with friends or family members
  8. Coping with peers
-Additional Featurs:
+Additional Features:
- 1. Meditation Page - Provides a virtual backgroung of nature with serene music which meditates with you
+ 1. Meditation Page - Provides a virtual background of nature with serene music which meditates with you
  2. Suggestions for you - includes :
      a.Book recommendation
      b.Movie recommendation